XRPLF/xrpl.js/docs/index.md

 * PaymentChannelCreate
 * PaymentChannelFund

+## txFlagIndices

+The following are integer (as opposed to bit) flags that can be set for particular transactions in the AccountSet SetFlag or ClearFlag field

+`txFlagIndices.AccountSet.asfRequireDest`: Require a destination tag to send transactions to this account.
+`txFlagIndices.AccountSet.asfRequireAuth`: Require authorization for users to hold balances issued by this address.
+Can only be enabled if the address has no trust lines connected to it.
+`txFlagIndices.AccountSet.asfDisallowXRP`: XRP should not be sent to this account.
+(Enforced by client applications, not by rippled)
+`txFlagIndices.AccountSet.asfDisableMaster`: Disallow use of the master key pair.
+Can only be enabled if the account has configured another way to sign transactions.
+`txFlagIndices.AccountSet.asfAccountTxnID`: Track the ID of this account's most recent transaction.
+`txFlagIndices.AccountSet.asfNoFreeze`: Permanently give up the ability to freeze individual trust lines or disable Global Freeze.
+This flag can never be disabled after being enabled.
+`txFlagIndices.AccountSet.asfGlobalFreeze`:	Freeze all assets issued by this account.
+`txFlagIndices.AccountSet.asfDefaultRipple`: Enable [rippling](https://xrpl.org/rippling.html) on this account's trust lines by default.
+`txFlagIndices.AccountSet.asfDepositAuth`:Enable Deposit Authorization on this account.
 ## schemaValidator

 Unlike the rest of the ripple-lib API, schemaValidator is a static object on RippleAPI.
 It provides utility methods that do not use a server.